Everything We Know About 'Mr. and Mrs. Smith' Season 2

 Get exclusive access to fashion and beauty trends, hot-off-the-press celebrity news, and more.

-According to Deadline, a handful of names are also rumored guest stars: Lily-Rose Depp, Francesca Scorsese, Levon Hawke, Wagner Moura (likely reprising his role from season 1), and Gael García Bernal.
+According to Deadline, a handful of names are also rumored guest stars: Lily-Rose Depp, Francesca Scorsese, Levon Hawke, Oscar nominee Wagner Moura (likely reprising his role from season 1), and Gael García Bernal.
 We'll have to see who actually makes an appearance!

 Glover will continue to be involved with season 2—at least behind the scenes.